-The EDDY Pumping effect is excellent at inducing viscous materials up into the pump suction, which is often very difficult with conventional pump technologies that require some form of feeding in order to facilitate pumping.
-When pumping thixotropic materials, the rotor acts as a mixer and provides a shear thinning effect to help increase production.
+The EDDY Pumping effect is excellent at inducing viscous materials up into the pump suction, which is often very difficult with conventional pump technologies because they require some form of feeding in order to facilitate pumping.
+When pumping high viscosity thixotropic materials, the rotor acts as a mixer and provides a shear thinning effect to help increase production.
 When pumping viscous materials, the pump must be able to overcome the friction loss that is developed in long pipelines in order to maintain a steady flow rate.

 A centrifugal pump with a performance that degrades over time due to wear will be adversely affected by the high-pressure drops associated with high viscosity pumping.

-High Specific Gravity
+Pumping High Specific Gravity